dilame/instagram-private-api/README.md

 you are using to access instagram.
 By default it will generate device from list of devices (can be found at `client/v1/devices.json`).

-Reason for username in argument is that you need to have same device for same user every time when you access instagram API.
+Reason for username in arguments is that you need to have same device for same user every time when you access instagram API.
 This is done through correlated md5 username hash.